WICG/webmonetization/src/content/docs/docs/guides/hide-ads.md

 For visitors without Web Monetization, ads will appear as soon as the page loads.

 For visitors with Web Monetization in their browser, there's a three-second grace period before ads are shown.
-This is to give Web Monetization a chance to initialize and prevent ads from briefly appearing to paying visitors.
+This gives Web Monetization a chance to initialize and prevent ads from briefly appearing to paying visitors.

 **If Web Monetization...**